AdityaSingh-byte/Railway-Booking/README.md

 ## API Endpoints
 [In case of Backend Applications provide a list of your API endpoints, methods, brief descriptions, and examples of request/response.](https://railway-booking-3z2u.onrender.com/)
-GET /users/items - retrieve all the user informations GET /TrainDetails - retrieve all the Train informations POST/user - post any user data including the username and password
+GET /users/items - retrieve all the user information GET /TrainDetails - retrieve all the Train information POST/user - post any user data including the username and password